property transfer tax and exemptions bc canada infographic

 • Transfer to or from trust companies or the Public Trustee

-BC Property Transfer Tax Rebate & Refunds
+BC Property Transfer Tax Exemption & Refunds

 A home buyer may receive the PTT refund if he or she meets the following criteria.